kothaiRaja/Variantcalling-and-Genefusion/README.md

      sample_2,/path/to/sample_2_R1.fastq.gz,/path/to/sample_2_R2.fastq.gz

-2. **Quality Control**
+2. **Efficient Reference Preparation**
+   - Downloads and prepares all necessary reference files only if they are not available in the specified data directory
+   - Ensures no redundant operations, saving time and computational resources.

+3. **Flexible Quality Control**
    - **FastQC**: Assesses raw read quality and detects potential issues.
-   - **Fastp**: Trims low-quality bases and removes adapter contamination.
+   -**Fastp**: Trims low-quality bases and removes adapter contamination.

-3. **Reference Preparation**
-   - Downloads and prepares all necessary reference files for alignment and variant analysis.

-#### Command to Run

-nextflow run buildreference.nf -c nextflow_ref.config -mode <test/actual> -profile singularity
+   -Allows running only FastQC and Fastp by setting the parameter --only_fastp_fastqc true.

 #### Outputs
 - Cleaned and trimmed FASTQ files.